appcypher/awesome-wasm-langs/README.md

 > Java was originally developed by James Gosling at Sun Microsystems and released in 1995 as a core component of Sun Microsystems' Java platform.
 The language derives much of its syntax from C and C++, but it has fewer low-level facilities than either of them.
 * [TeaVM](https://github.com/konsoletyper/teavm) - an ahead-of-time translating compiler (transpiler) of Java bytecode, that's capable of emitting JavaScript and WebAssembly.
 * [JWebAssembly](https://github.com/i-net-software/JWebAssembly) - A Java bytecode to WebAssembly compiler.
 It can generate the WebAssembly binary or text format.
 It is written in Java itself and can be integrated with other Java build tools.
-* [Bytecoder](https://github.com/mirkosertic/Bytecoder) - A Rich Domain Model for Java Bytecode and Framework to interpret and transpile it to other languages such as JavaScript, OpenCL or WebAssembly..
+* [Bytecoder](https://github.com/mirkosertic/Bytecoder) - A Rich Domain Model for Java Bytecode and Framework to interpret and transpile it to other languages such as JavaScript, OpenCL or WebAssembly.

 --------------------